Cheltenham Minster, St Mary's: Background

 The Minster is the only surviving medieval building in Cheltenham.
 It has been in continuous use for 850 years, though between 1859 and 1877 it was closed intermittently for repairs.

 It is believed to have replaced a Saxon church erected on this site in the 8th century.
 In the Domesday Book the church and its land (the rectory) were recorded as belonging to William the Conqueror's chancellor, Regenbald also known as Reinbald, who then bequeathed it to Cirencester Abbey.
 After the Dissolution of the Monasteries by Henry VIII it became crown property during the English Reformation.
-The crown property was sold by James I & VI and went through a succession of different owners (lay rectors) until 1863 when Edward Walker took possession of the chancel and the title of rector.
+The crown property was sold by James VI and I and went through a succession of different owners (lay rectors) until 1863 when Edward Walker took possession of the chancel and the title of rector.

 Parts of the church represent the Early English style of architecture, but thanks to later extensions it is the decorated style which predominates.
 The former north porch is Early Perpendicular and boasts a good example of lierne vaulting.
-The tracery of the windows is reflects architectural developments between 1250 and 1350.
+The tracery of the windows reflects architectural developments between 1250 and 1350.
 The stained glass of the windows is late Victorian and regarded as of particularly high quality.
 The woodwork is Victorian or later, and the south porch is a late Victorian addition.

 A feature of the church is the spire and bell tower.
 The upper part of the tower dates from 1200 and the broach spire was added early in the fourteenth century.
 The tracery of most of the windows is varied and dates from around 1250 to 1350.